hiilab/stats-401/Lab1.md

 ## Objective

-Create your first data-driven visualization using D3 and publish it as **Lab 1** on your STATS 401 GitHub Pages website.
+Create your first data-driven visualization using **D3.js** and publish it as **Lab 1** on your STATS 401 GitHub Pages website.

-The purpose of this assignment is not to create a sophisticated visualization.

-Instead, demonstrate that you understand the complete workflow:
+The goal is not to build a complex visualization.
+Instead, demonstrate that you understand the basic workflow:

 ```text
 HTML